 Scholarly Commons Citation

 Gostin, Lawrence O. and Friedman, Eric A., "A Retrospective and Prospective Analysis of the West African Ebola Virus Disease Epidemic: Robust National Health Systems at the Foundation and an Empowered WHO at the Apex" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1482.
+1482.